housing37/gta/DESIGN.md

             - host calls 'hostStartEvent(event_code)' to launch the event (set 'launched' in struct)
             - host calls 'hostEndEventWithWinners(event_code, winners)', validates and pays out winners in stables

-    - remaining integrations (algorithms ready to be coded)
-        - finalize debits/credits integration
-            DONE - integration w/ settleBalances, hostEndEventWithWinners, whitelistBalances, whitelistPendingDebits DONE - integration w/ _increasePendingDebit, _increaseWhitelistBalance, _settlePendingDebit, _sanityCheck
-            - design a way that ‘hostEndEventWithWinners’ chooses what stable token to payout winners with
-            - design a way that ‘settleBalances’ chooses a stable token to swap into and hold

-        - refund players
-            call 'processRefunds(event_code)' to refund all entry_fees
-             required: event_code has 'expired' and not yet 'launched'

-        - GTA token distribution (minting & burning)
-             1) buy & burn|hold integration (host chooses service-fee discount if paid in GTA)
-             2) host & winners get minted some amount after event ends *required: mint amount < buy & burn amount

     - hanging blockers / tasks / edge-cases to solve
-        - PROBLEM...
+        DONE - PROBLEM...
-            - what happens if deposit amount < gas fee for swap tx
-            - need to revert tx or avoid running it
-            - need to somehow check for last/avg gas fee for swap txs
+            DONE - what happens if deposit amount < gas fee for swap tx DONE - need to revert tx or avoid running it N/A - need to somehow check for last/avg gas fee for swap txs

-        - SOLUTION...
+        DONE - SOLUTION...
-            - only pulsechain for this code base (assures swap tx fees < $1)
-            - keeper sets min deposit amnt, within a pre-set range (allows keeper to work w/ the market)
-            - current tx swap gas fee is checked/tracked through each interation
-                - if "current tx swap gas fee" > "keeper set min deposit" then use 'swap gas fee' as 'min deposit requirement'
+            DONE - only pulsechain for this code base (assures swap tx fees < $1) DONE - keeper sets min deposit amnt, within a pre-set range (allows keeper to work w/ the market) DONE - current tx swap gas fee is checked/tracked through each interation N/A - if "current tx swap gas fee" > "keeper set min deposit" N/A - then use 'swap gas fee' as 'min deposit requirement'

-        - PROBLEM -> 'hostEndEventWithWinners' & 'settleBalances': need to determine which stables to hold and payout
-          SOLUTION: -> analyze ratio to control stables used most often, while analyzing current drop/spike in value or volume
+        DONE - PROBLEM -> 'hostEndEventWithWinners' & 'settleBalances': need to determine which stables to hold and payout DONE - SOLUTION: -> analyze ratio to control stables used most often, while analyzing current drop/spike in value or volume
             Deposits… 'settleBalances'
-                The keeper will maintain a ratio of which stable to convert to most often for deposits.
+                DONE - The keeper will maintain a ratio of which stable to convert to most often for deposits.
-                - if any stable drops in value or liquidity, the keeper can choose to lower the ratio for that stable
-                - the algorithm will choose the best stable in that ratio with the highest value and highest liquidity
+                DONE - if any stable drops in value or liquidity, the keeper can choose to lower the ratio for that stable DONE - the algorithm will choose the best stable in that ratio with the highest value or highest liquidity, etc.

             Payouts… 'hostEndEventWithWinners'
-                When an event ends, the algorithm will choose the stable with the highest balance and lowest liquidity, to use for payouts
+                DONE - When an event ends, the algorithm will choose the stable with the highest balance and lowest market value, to use for payouts

-        - PROBLEM -> hostRegisterEventClaim:
+        DONE - PROBLEM -> hostRegisterEventClaim:
-            someone could listen for 'Transfer' events to GTA contract and then use 'hostRegisterEventClaim' to immediately take the credits
-          SOLUTION: -> get rid of 'hostRegisterEventClaim' -> simplest solution so far and players are REQUIRED to 'registerEvent(event_code)' manually on blockexplorer :/
+            someone could listen for 'Transfer' events to GTA contract and then use 'hostRegisterEventClaim' to immediately take the credits DONE - SOLUTION: -> get rid of 'hostRegisterEventClaim' -> simplest solution so far and players are REQUIRED to 'registerEvent(event_code)' manually on blockexplorer :/

-          SOLUTION: -> *FAIL* -> *DOES NOT WORK* people can still track the 'tranfer' events and lie about recieving addresses for invites what if 'Game' struct maintains 'address[] playerInvites'? and 'hostRegisterEventClaim(player, event_code)' can only claim credits from addresses in 'game[event_code].playerInvites'
+          FAIL - SOLUTION: -> *FAIL* -> *DOES NOT WORK* people can still track the 'tranfer' events and lie about recieving addresses for invites what if 'Game' struct maintains 'address[] playerInvites'? and 'hostRegisterEventClaim(player, event_code)' can only claim credits from addresses in 'game[event_code].playerInvites'